 Really?!
 Yes.
 Look at it this way.
-Humankind has been throwing things into rivers for thousands of years – rubbish, talismans or coins, items which accidentally fall… Read more “The History of a City is Rubbish”
+Humankind has been throwing things into rivers for thousands of years – rubbish, talismans or coins, items which accidentally fall in or which are dramatically dumped, and we all know about the ubiquitous shopping trolleys right?
+River beds are a microcosm of human history and chart the developmentContinue reading “The History of a City is Rubbish”

 Harlem.
 The 1920s.
 ‘The Hustle’ was all that was on people’s minds because money was, literally, too tight to mention.